New and Continuing F-1 Students

 How do I invite family members to visit?

-Family members who are NOT children (under 21) or the spouse of the F-1 student or J-1 exchange visitor should apply for a B-1/B-2 visitor visa.
-The B1/B2 visitor visa allows the individual to travel to the U.S. temporarily for business or tourism purposes.
+Family members who are NOT children (under 21) or the spouse of the F-1 student or J-1 exchange may generally apply for a B-1/B-2 visitor visa and come to visit.
+The B1/B2 visitor visa allows the individual to travel to the U.S. temporarily for business (B1) or tourism (B2) purposes.
 Family members from certain countries may be eligible to travel to the U.S. for visits of up to 90 days without a B-1/B-2 visa.
 It is recommended that you give your family members a letter of invitation to document the purpose of their visit.

 If you are inviting family members to attend your graduation ceremony, you may speak to the department chair in the program of your study to see if they can provide you a letter of invitation to attend your graduation ceremony.
 Please allow up to four weeks to receive the letter.